Connect Workday to your favorite reporting tools without moving data.

-Connecting to Your QuickBooks Data
+Connecting to your QuickBooks data

-Option 1: Using the CData Sync Application
+Option 1: Use CData Sync

-The CData Sync Application for QuickBooks (free 30-day trial) lets you replicate your QuickBooks data to a SQL Server database.
-To do so, you will need our Sync Application and access to a SQL Server database Replicating your QuickBooks data takes three simple steps:
+CData Sync for QuickBooks allows you to replicate your QuickBooks data to SQL Server (or any other database).
+To do so, you will need to download Sync, and get access to a SQL Server database

 - Configure your connection to QuickBooks (Online Help for a local QuickBooks instance and a networked or remote instance).